UCLA-CS130/Just-Enough/README.md

 To add a new handler, use the `REGISTER_REQUEST_HANDLER` macro with the classname.

 `Request` and `Response` (also in request_handler.h) are similar to the given API.
 Refer to the header to see changes.
+These are defined in request.cc and response.cc.

+Some string processing utilities exist in `utils.h`.